Promoting Mathematics Awareness

 Professor Steven Strogatz often gives public lectures and writes about mathematics for public audiences.
 A sampling of his activities can be found at www.stevenstrogatz.com.
 Other activities include the following.

 The department also sponsors a T-shirt design contest at Ithaca High School.
 Students at the high school submit designs and the faculty there vote for their favorites.
 The finalists are brought to the Cornell Math Department, where the faculty, staff, and graduate students also vote for their favorite.

 Cornell faculty and graduate students give presentations in area classrooms during Math Awareness Month in April.
-Contact TBD for more information about Cornell Math Awareness Month activities.
+Contact Richard Rand for more information about Cornell Math Awareness Month activities.

 4-H Career Explorations Program